albanie/mcnFasterRCNN/README.md

 The pre-trained models released with the caffe code which have been imported into matconvnet and can be downloaded [here](http://www.robots.ox.ac.uk/~albanie/models.html#faster-rcnn-models), together with models trained directly with this code.
 Alternatively, you can train your own detector.

-NOTE: The training code is still in the verfication process.

 ### Demo

 Running the `faster_rcnn_demo.m` script will download a model trained on pascal voc 2007 data and run it on a sample image to produce the figure below: